open-resources/dash_curriculum/tutorial/part1/chapter4.md

 The callback decorator makes up the first part of the callback.
 The decorator itself takes up two different arguments: Output and Input.
 Both of them again will take two arguments, the component_id and the component_property.
 The meaning of the different arguments is straight forward.
 The Output specifies what kind of property of which component of your app should be affected.
 Accordingly, the Input specifies what property of which other component of your app should trigger the Output.

 > In order to build more complex applications with Dash later we will introduce a third argument called State.
-Also the argument Input can take on different components.
+Also the arguments Output and Input can take on different components.

 ```{attention}
 The arguments of a callback decorator Output and Input need to be imported from the dash library on top of your app.